Post-World War II rise and fall of the amazing Harry Stonehill.

-Although Stonehill returned to the country after the war and became rich from business ventures, he eventually was forced to flee the Philippines – and several other countries.
+Stonehill returned to the Philippines after his Army service in the Pacific during World War II.
+He became wealthy from a variety of business ventures, but eventually was forced to flee the Philippines — and several other countries.
+Stan Lee, creator of the comic book web-slinger in 1962, was an old Army buddy of Lt.
+Harry Stonehill.

 In 2011, Lee told Forbes magazine: